-NACA requires you, your co-borrowers and household members to be registered voters, if legally permissible.
+NACA requires you and all the other Members to be registered voters, if legally permissible.
 Your concerns and issues, including laws that impact our lives, are much more likely to be addressed if you are a registered voter and you participate in the electoral process.
 Go to your Member Portal to determine if you are on the updated national voter rolls.
 You must register on your own or through the Member Portal which can be done online in 38 states or by mail in the other 12 states if you are not on the voting rolls yet.
 You must verify your active voter registration in the Member Portal.

 5. Other Eligibility Requirements: